- Asked by: Michael Matheson, MSP for Central Scotland, Scottish National Party

 Answer

-I have asked Tony Cameron, Chief Executive of the Scottish Prison Service to respond.
-His response is as follows:The outputs required by the contract for social work services are as follows:
+I have asked Tony Cameron, Chief Executive of the Scottish Prison Service (SPS) to respond.
+His response is as follows:The procurement was a competitive one.
+The proposals by Medacs were considered alongside others submitted and demonstrated to SPS as the customer, that it was best value in terms of quality and cost.

 - Asked by: Michael Matheson, MSP for Central Scotland, Scottish National Party